ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 In full disclosure, I am not a member of the R community.
 I've never written R code beyond a few tutorials I did to get the flavor of it.
 But as an IT Director who is trying to provide guidance to our organization about how we can share our code with the world in the most usable way, the GPL is a big mess that I would prefer to avoid altogether, at least until the linking issue is sorted out.

-Usage of the GPL [has been in general decline](https://resources.whitesourcesoftware.com/blog-whitesource/open-source-licensing-trends-2017-vs-2016), at least partly because of this linking issue.
+Usage of the GPL [has been in general decline](https://resources.whitesourcesoftware.com/blog-whitesource/open-source-licensing-trends-2017-vs-2016), along with the other copyleft licenses.
+In fact, between 2012 and 2018, permissive licenses overtook copyleft licenses as the most commonly used open source licenses.

 And yet, the R community seems to prefer GPL as one of its favored licenses.
 If this is due to the community being especially principled about free software, I absolutely respect that.
 If, on the other hand, this propagation of GPL to so many libraries is simply due to folks being unaware of the implications, perhaps it's time for a reckoning around this topic.

 Putting aside for a moment the motivations for using GPL for so many libraries, the R community definitely has a potential looming disaster around the GPL linking issue.
 Spend a few minutes clicking around R's CRAN package repository and see just how many non-GPL packages are importing GPL'ed packages.
 Just looking at packages which import readr, a random sampling showed almost half of them were distributed with licenses other than GPL.
 If a court ever were to rule that merely importing a GPL'ed library requires that code to also be GPL'ed, there's going to be an awful lot of scrambling that would need to happen.